Horfeusz/poc-chat/README.md

 ## Introduction
 Here is an example of how to integrate EJB servers: GlassFish 3.1 (Java 1.7) and WildFly 17 (Java 1.8) Integration is at the EJB level.
-This is configuration and application for GlassFish.\
+This is configuration and application for WildFly.\
 Source application for [GlassFish]

 ## Configuration for WildFly 17